sebastienrousseau/sebastienrousseau.github.io/_posts/projects.md

   <div class="card border-0">
 <!-- markdownlint-restore -->

-### AudioTextPro
+### Audio Analyser

 ![a black and white photo of a light at the end of a tunnel](https://kura.pro/stock/images/banners/pramod-tiwari-Br0F5xMArxI.webp).class=\"fade-in card-img-top\"

-**AudioTextPro**: Convert audio to text accurately in real-time using our advanced AI speech recognition technology.
+**Audio Analyser**: Convert audio to text accurately in real-time using our advanced AI speech recognition technology.

 [**Learn more** ⧉][14]